PereViader/ManualDi/README.md

 - Instance initialization is accomplished by adding an `Initialize` or `InitializeAsync`** method.
 - The `Default` method configures the `Binding` to use `TConcrete`'s `Inject`, `Initialize` and `InitializeAsync`** methods
 - Instances are injected and initialized in the same order they are created
-- Once the object graph is created and initialized, `WithStartup` callbacks are invoked
+- Once the object graph is created and initialized, `QueueStartup` callbacks are invoked

 # Binding